xjwxjw/VPEG/README.md

 python train_vpeg.py --dataset bair-match --model vgg --g_dim 128 --z_dim 16 --beta 0.0001 --alpha 0.01 --n_past 5 --n_future 10 --channels 3 --log_dir logs/bair-match/ --data_dir /your/data/path --feat_model_dir /path/to/trained/model/at/previous/step

 On this dataset our code is built based on this repo (https://github.com/edenton/svg).
 The major contribution of our work is reflected in the train_vpeg.py (from L.355-L.390) and train_vpeg_feature.py.
-Please refer to the comment in the code for more details.
+Please refer to the comment in the code for more details (With indicator ""Our work"").

 ## On the PennAction Dataset: